-Describe the extent, condition and capacity of the existing transport infrastructure on which the project will depend.
+5.135 Describe the extent, condition and capacity of the existing transport infrastructure on which the project will depend.

-Describe the project's impact on local and state-controlled road networks.
+5.136 Describe the project's impact on local and state-controlled road networks.
 Include an overview map(s) that shows the project's relationship with current and future local and state-controlled road networks.
 Include in the map(s) the location of construction activities and access locations (existing and proposed).

-5.9.2.
 Transport tasks and routes

-Describe:
+5.137 Describe:

-expected volumes of project inputs and outputs of transported raw materials, wastes, hazardous goods, finished products for all phases of the project
+- expected volumes of project inputs and outputs of transported raw materials, wastes, hazardous goods, finished products for all phases of the project - how identified project inputs and outputs will be moved through the transport network (volume, composition, trip timing and routes) - traffic generated by workforce personnel including visitors (volume, composition, timing and routes) - likely heavy and oversize/indivisible loads (volume, composition, timing and routes), highlighting any vulnerable bridges and structures along proposed routes.

-- how identified project inputs and outputs will be moved through the transport network (volume, composition, trip timing and routes) - traffic generated by workforce personnel including visitors (volume, composition, timing and routes) - likely heavy and oversize/indivisible loads (volume, composition, timing and routes), highlighting any vulnerable bridges and structures along proposed routes.
+5.138 Impact assessment reports should include:

-Impact assessment reports should include:
+- details of the adopted assessment methodology (for impacts on roads: the road impact assessment report in general accordance with the Guidelines for Assessment of Road Impacts of Development (Department of Main Roads 2006) - details of the adopted assessment methodology (for Assessment of Road Impacts of Development - Notes for Contribution Calculations - Main Roads Fitzroy Region (Rockhampton and Emerald Districts) for pavements impacts - present indicative schedules for quantities and vehicle type (as determined by the Regulation) for the construction phase of the project (refer to the Transport Operations (Road Use Management) Act 1995 (Qld).

-- details of the adopted assessment methodology (for impacts on roads: the road impact assessment report in general accordance with the Guidelines for Assessment of Road Impacts of Development (Department of Main Roads 2006) - details of the adopted assessment methodology (for Assessment of Road Impacts of Development - Notes for Contribution Calculations - Main Roads Fitzroy Region (Rockhampton and Emerald Districts) for pavements impacts - present indicative schedules for quantities and vehicle type (as determined by the Regulation) for the construction phase of the project (refer to the Transport Operations (Road Use Management) Act 1995 (Qld) and the Transport Operations (Road Use Management-Mass, Dimensions and Loading) Regulation 2005 (Qld).
+5.139 Assess project impacts on:

-Assess project impacts on:
+- local and state road networks including impacts on rail level crossings on these networks - capacity, safety, local amenity, efficiency and condition of transport operations, services and assets (from either transport or project operations) - possible interruptions to transport operations - the natural environment within the jurisdiction of an affected transport authority (e.g. road and rail corridors) - the nature and likelihood of product-spill during transport, if relevant

-- local and state road networks including impacts on rail level crossings on these networks - capacity, safety, local amenity, efficiency and condition of transport operations, services and assets (from either transport or project operations) - possible interruptions to transport operations - the natural environment within the jurisdiction of an affected transport authority (e.g. road and rail corridors) - the nature and likelihood of product-spill during transport, if relevant - driver fatigue for workers (including contractors and sub-contractors) travelling to and from regional centres and key destinations (refer to Transport Operations (Road Use Management-Fatigue Management) Regulation 2008 (Qld) - any existing or proposed strategies for public passenger transport and active transport and address, where relevant, requirements of Part 2A of the Transport Planning and Coordination Act 1994 (Qld) - · access to transport for people with a disability.
+- driver fatigue for workers (including contractors and sub-contractors) travelling to and from regional centres and key destinations - any existing or proposed strategies for public passenger transport and active transport and address, where relevant, requirements of Part 2A of the Transport Planning and Coordination Act 1994 (Qld) - access to transport for people with a disability.